cannonkeys/ck-docs/docs/bakeneko.md

 ![](images/bakeneko/29-add-keycaps.jpg)

 ## Backspace Fix
 For some of the early Bakeneko PCBs, "Delete" is mapped to the "Backspace" key.
-Here is how to easily fix it using [VIA Configurator](https://caniusevia.com)
+Here is how to easily fix it using [VIA Configurator](https://caniusevia.com).

+!!!
+Note
+	Before applying any of these fixes, make sure you are on the most recent version of VIA.
+[Latest version available here.](https://github.com/the-via/releases/releases/latest)

 1. Open VIA.
 It will look like this:
 ![](images/bakeneko/via_default.png)